Kbk wz. 91/98/23

-The Model 91/98/23 carbine (Karabinek wz.
-1891/1898/1923) often shortened to kbk wz.
+The karabinek wzór 91/98/23 (carbine pattern 1891/1898/1923), short designation kbk wz.
 91/98/23, and its variants wz.
 91/98/25 and wz.
 91/98/26, were a Polish modification of the Mosin–Nagant M1891 rifle to carbine form.
 The Mosin rifle was shortened and converted to use the 7.92×57mm Mauser cartridge.

-The carbine was introduced as an interim weapon in the 1920s but continued in use until Poland fell at the start of World War II.
+The carbine was introduced as an interim weapon in the 1920s but continued in service until Poland fell in World War II.
 Thereafter some were used by Germany.

 History

-Poland captured large number of Mosin rifles of all types during the 1919-1921 Polish-Bolshevist War, including Russian-made rifles from Izhevsky Zavod, Tula Arms Plant and Sestroretsk Plant and American-made Mosin–Nagant rifles by Remington and New England Westinghouse.
+Poland captured large number of Mosin rifles of all types during the 1919-1921 Polish-Soviet War, including Russian-made rifles from Izhevsky Zavod, Tula Arms Plant and Sestroretsk Plant and American-made Mosin–Nagant rifles by Remington and New England Westinghouse.
 It is estimated that by 20 January 1919 roughly 20% of the rifles used by the Polish Army were Mosins; despite losses during the war there were still over 120,000 Mosin–Nagant rifles in Polish service in 1922.

-Although in the early 1920s the army decided to adopt the Mauser-based Model 98a carbine as the standard weapon, their supply was initially low and since both German and Ottoman Empire demonstrated during WWI it was possible to rebore captured Mosins to 7.9x57, it was decided to convert Polish rifles in the same way, shortening them to carbines in the process.
-Between 1924 and 1927 the Centralna Składnica Broni of Warsaw and ARMA Ltd. of Lwów (modern Lviv) modified roughly 77,000 Mosin rifles to the new standard.
+Although in the early 1920s the army decided to adopt the Mauser-based kb wz.
+98 rifle as the standard weapon, their supply was initially low and since both German and Ottoman Empire demonstrated during WWI it was possible to rebore captured Mosins to 7.9x57, it was decided to convert Polish rifles in the same way, shortening them to carbines in the process.
+Between 1924 and 1927 the Centralna Składnica Broni of Warsaw and ARMA Ltd. of Lwów modified roughly 77,000 Mosin rifles to the new standard.
 Some 3,000 unmodified Mosins were dispatched by SePeWe to the Spanish Republic during the Spanish Civil War aboard SS Cieszyn, the rest were sold on the civilian market, where they were used alongside a similar Belgian commercial conversion of a Mosin now known as "8 mm Blindee" among the modern collectors after their Belgian proof marks denoting that they were converted for 7.9-mm FMJ bullets.